Tohatsu 60 HP outboard motor MFS60A

 -

-standard vertical mounting panel without remote control With steering wheel controls both mono cable and hydraulic. (optional) with tachometer, trim meter, wiring harness with ignition lock and dead man's switch, communication cable kit (article number 3ZG-84556-0)
+Rigging cord kit B standard vertical mounting panel without remote control with tachometer, trim meter, wiring harness with ignition switch and dead man's switch, communication cable kit (part number 3YU-84556-1)

 -

-or on request: remote control with powertrim: With powertrim you can electronically optimize the trim angle for improved acceleration, higher speed and stable position.
-Also handy for trailering. side mounting switch box with mounting kit, tachometer, trim meter, wiring harness with ignition and dead man's switch, communication cable kit (article number 3ZG-84555-0)
+or on request Side mount kit B Side mounting switch box with mounting kit, tachometer, trim meter, wiring harness with ignition switch and dead man's switch, communication cable kit (part number 3UH-84555-1)

 -

-or on request: remote control with powertrim: With powertrim you can electronically optimize the trim angle for improved acceleration, higher speed and stable position.
-Also handy for trailering. side mounting switch box with mounting kit, tachometer, trim meter, wiring harness with ignition and dead man's switch, communication cable kit (article number 3ZG-84555-0)
+or on request Side mount kit B Side mounting switch box with mounting kit, tachometer, trim meter, wiring harness with ignition switch and dead man's switch, communication cable kit (part number 3UH-84555-1)

 - 24 liter fuel tank.